Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Results

-DINO-V2's superior performance in AI-Generated Image Detection tasks likely stems from its self-supervised training focused purely on visual understanding, its ability to capture both low-level and semantic features robustly, and the scale and curation of its training data.~\Cref{tab:rine-backbones} further highlights that despite OpenCLIP CLIP L/14 and CLIP H/14 being trained on a significantly larger dataset, they underperform.
-One plausible explanation is that CLIP-based methods' reliance on image-text alignment may introduce semantic shortcuts, emphasizing textual relevance over fine-grained visual details.
-This can lead to representations that are less sensitive to the kinds of synthetic inconsistencies—such as texture aberrations or local artifacts—that are crucial for detecting AI-generated content.
+We present the respective performance in \cref{tab:rine-backbones}.
+DINO-V2's superior performance likely stems from its self-supervised training focused purely on visual understanding, its ability to capture both low-level and semantic features robustly, and the scale and curation of its training data.
+Results further highlight the importance of quality pre-training data.
+One additional explanation is that CLIP-based methods' reliance on image-text alignment may introduce semantic shortcuts, emphasizing contextual relevance over fine-grained visual details.
+This can lead to representations that are less sensitive to low-level inconsistencies—such as texture aberrations or local artifacts—that are crucial for detecting AI-generated content and should be jointly considered with image semantics.